misiektoja/spotify_profile_monitor/README.md

 ### Spotify sp_dc cookie

-Log in to Spotify web client [https://open.spotify.com/](https://open.spotify.com/) in your web browser and copy the value of sp_dc cookie to **SP_DC_COOKIE** variable (or use **-u** parameter).
+Log in to the Spotify web client [https://open.spotify.com/](https://open.spotify.com/) in your web browser and copy the value of the sp_dc cookie to the **SP_DC_COOKIE** variable (or use the **-u** parameter).

-You can use Cookie-Editor by cgagnier to get it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)
+You can use Cookie-Editor by cgagnier to obtain it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)

 Newly generated Spotify's sp_dc cookie should be valid for 1 year.
-You will be informed by the tool once the cookie expires (proper message on the console and in email if errors notifications have not been disabled via **-e** parameter).
+You will be informed by the tool once the cookie expires (proper message on the console and in email if error notifications have not been disabled via the **-e** parameter).

-It is suggested to create a new Spotify account for usage with the tool since we are not using official Spotify Web API most of the time (as some needed features were not available).
+It is recommended to create a new Spotify account for use with the tool since we are not using the official Spotify Web API most of the time as most features needed by the tool (like fetching a list of followers/followings, followings count and recently played artists) are not available.

 ### Timezone

-The tool will try to automatically detect your local time zone so it can convert Spotify timestamps to your time.
+The tool will attempt to automatically detect your local time zone so it can convert Spotify timestamps to your local time.

-In case you want to specify your timezone manually then change **LOCAL_TIMEZONE** variable from *'Auto'* to specific location, e.g.
+If you wish to specify your time zone manually, change the **LOCAL_TIMEZONE** variable from *'Auto'* to a specific location, e.g.

 ```
 LOCAL_TIMEZONE='Europe/Warsaw'